Belen Galarraga

-Bella Galárraga (born 26 January 1993) is a Portuguese-Ecuadorian model, engineer, environmental, tv presenter and beauty pageant titleholder.
+Bella Galárraga (born 26 January 1993) is a Portuguese-Ecuadorian model, engineer, environmentalist, TV presenter and beauty pageant titleholder.
 She was crowned Miss Portugal 2010.
-On 22 January 2012 she won the Miss Elite Model Detroit/ Ecuador pageant.
+On 22 January 2012 she won the Miss Elite Model Detroit/Ecuador pageant.
 She also is the first Miss Portugal to win the title of Miss European Continent 2016, held in Murcia, Spain.

 Biography

-Born and raised in Quito she is the daughter of a Portuguese mother and an Ecuadorian father with roots of grandparents from “La Rioja” Argentina.
-Galárraga is a polyglot, speaks Portuguese, and perfectly Spanish, English, and studies Russian.
-In 2009 he traveled to Portugal to continue his university studies; since February 2013, he is a Systems Engineer and Marketing management, graduated from the ESPE University Escuela Politécnica del Ejército of Ecuador.
-She is a professional model since she was 16 years old and has Portuguese nationality since 2005 & Maldivian since 2015 nationality from The Maldives.
+Born and raised in Quito, she is the daughter of a Portuguese mother and an Ecuadorian father with grandparents from “La Rioja” Argentina.
+Galárraga is a polyglot.
+She speaks Portuguese, and perfectly Spanish, English, and studies Russian.
+In 2009 she traveled to Portugal to continue her university studies; since February 2013, she has been a Systems Engineer and Marketing management, graduated from the ESPE University Escuela Politécnica del Ejército of Ecuador.
+She has been a professional model since she was 16 years old and has Portuguese nationality since 2005 and Maldivian nationality since 2015.

-In May 2013 she makes her debut as a television presenter in the program "Petrovida" The Ecuadorian state oil company Petroecuador a television program in favor of the environment, obtaining good criticism by the public.
+In May 2013 she made her debut as a television presenter in the program "Petrovida" The Ecuadorian state oil company Petroecuador a television program in favor of the environment, obtaining good criticism by the public.

 Galárraga was also a model of the famous program "The Familion Nestlé" and directed by the Venezuelan presenter Daniel Sarcos broadcast by GamaTV.

 In 2015, she was a reporter and presenter of sports television on a TV channel in Cuenca, Ecuador, reporting all about the Club Deportivo Cuenca of Ecuador.

 Reina de Quito 2012

-Galárraga has been always favorite of the press and public since she was a candidate for Queen of Quito in 2012.
-But although already had experience in beauty contests, finally, the 22 November 2012 (final date of the contest) don't was finalists.
+Galárraga has always been preferred by the press and public since she was a candidate and was nominated a finalist for the title of Queen of Quito 22 November 2012-2013..